Home Table of Contents

 1. FMS can activate inappropriate nerves that lie within its field, because FMS radiates a magnetic field rather than a focused electrical current.

-According to Dr. Vernon Lin (Irvine, CA), a leading pioneer in FMS for SCI applications, two technical factors have slowed FMS development for widespread home and clinical use - MC field dispersion and battery size.
-However, changes in MC design are improving the ability to target specific nerves with FMS.
+According to Dr. Vernon Lin (USA), a leading pioneer in FMS for SCI applications, two technical factors have slowed FMS development for widespread home and clinical use – magnetic coil-field dispersion and battery size.
+However, changes in magnetic coil design are improving the ability to target specific nerves with FMS.
 Likewise, improvements in battery technology are making portable FMS a possibility for individual use.
-Lin cautions that the small market represented by potential FMS users coupled with its present costs ($40,000 for hospital or laboratory systems) are slowing its commercial development.
-Nevertheless, he believes that FMS will eventually serve multiple SCI applications, including daily functional use, the retraining and reconditioning of disused limbs, and to restore the conductivity of dormant nerves.
+Although the small market represented by potential FMS users coupled with its present costs are slowing FMS commercial development, Lin believes that FMS will eventually serve multiple SCI applications.

 FMS APPLICATIONS FOR SCI

-Bladder Control: An initial clinical trial found that FMS could stimulate pulsed urination in 17 of 22 human subjects with SCI.
-This study also found that individuals with reflex or spastic bladders (spontaneously empty as a reflex when filled) responded well to using FMS for bladder control.
-Reflex bladders most often occur in individuals with lesions above the T12 vertebral level.
-FMS was ineffective for individuals whose bladders did not empty of their own accord (flaccid bladders), which can result from injuries below the T12 level.
+Bladder Control: Dr. Vernon Lin’s investigative team showed that magnetic stimulation of the sacral nerves could trigger urination in 17 of 22 subjects with SCI.
+The study found that individuals with reflex or spastic bladders (spontaneously empty as a reflex when filled) responded well to using FMS for bladder control.
+Reflex bladders most often occur in individuals with higher spinal cord lesions.
+FMS wasn’t as effective for individuals whose bladders did not empty of their own accord (flaccid bladders).

 TOP